pwcazenave/promag/README.md

 The `targets` should contain the unique `CHIP_ID`(s) of your AirGradient sensor(s).
 This is the last six digits of the wireless access point that is created by the AirGradient firmware when it's being configured.

 # AirGradient sketch
-In the AirGradient sketch (`DIY_BASIC.ino`), set the `APIROOT` to the location where this exporter is running (e.g. http://airgradient-exporter.local), then follow the instructions as per [the documentation](https://www.airgradient.com/open-airgradient/instructions/diy-v4/#software).
+In the AirGradient sketch ([]`DIY_BASIC.ino`](https://github.com/airgradienthq/arduino/blob/master/examples/DIY_BASIC/DIY_BASIC.ino)), set the `APIROOT` to the location where this exporter is running (e.g. http://airgradient-exporter.local), then follow the instructions as per [the documentation](https://www.airgradient.com/open-airgradient/instructions/diy-v4/#software).